Sisak concentration camp: Legacy

 The historian Jelena Subotić has referred to Sisak as a "uniquely monstrous" camp.
 The journalist Nikola Vukobratovic describes the treatment of children in Sisak II as "one of the greatest tragedies" in the town's history.
 On 8 September 1946, Najžer was convicted for his involvement in the atrocities that took place at Sisak II and sentenced to death by firing squad.
-In October 2014, the Holocaust survivor Branko Lustig, who produced the 1993 film Schindler's List, attended a ceremony commemorating the victims of the Sisak camp.
-"We had a similar treatment [in Auschwitz] as children in ...
-Sisak," Lustig remarked.
-"They had doctor Najžer, we had the infamous doctor Mengele."
+In October 2014, Branko Lustig, a Holocaust survivor who produced the 1993 film Schindler's List, attended a ceremony commemorating the victims of the Sisak camp remarking: "We had a similar treatment [in Auschwitz] as children in [...]
+Sisak. [...]
+They had doctor Najžer, we had the infamous doctor Mengele."

 After the war, parents who had survived being subjected to forced labour in the Reich returned to Yugoslavia and began searching for their children.
-Records kept by Budisavljević containing information about each child detained at Sisak were confiscated by the Department for People's Protection (Odeljenje za zaštitu naroda; OZNA) and kept from public view, preventing many families from reuniting.
+Records kept by Budisavljević containing information about each child detained at Sisak were confiscated by the Department for People's Protection (Odeljenje za zaštitu naroda; OZNA), a Yugoslav state security agency founded in 1944.
+The information was kept from public view, preventing many families from reuniting.
 According to the historian Nataša Mataušić, most of the children adopted from camps such as Sisak never became aware of their biological families or the circumstances of their adoption.
 Others, such as camp survivor Božo Judaš, chose to continue identifying as Croats even after discovering their origins.
 "Some have asked me how come I identify as a Croat, although my biological parents were almost certainly Serbs," Judaš remarked.
 "It's quite simple: without my adoptive Croat father, I wouldn't be alive."
 Also among the children who passed through Sisak was Milja Toroman.
 She survived and later became the subject of an iconic war photograph titled Kozarčanka, which was widely seen as a symbol of the Partisan resistance in post-war Yugoslavia.